 We took the plunge with the competition-grade XMetrics Pro.

-- Big test: Best trackers for swimming ranked and ratedWe find out if the current crop of swim-friendly trackers are fit for the pool
+- Big test: Best gym trackers pushed to the limitsWe see if the current crop of gym-friendly trackers are fit for a workout

 - Big test: Best trackers and wearables for cyclingWe put the best cycling trackers head to head